EN1GMA4/EN1GMA4/README.md

 - 👋 Hi, I’m @EN1GMA4
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Backend Development only, frontend is headache
 - 👌🏻 PHP (symfony framework) | C#
 - 💞️ I’m looking to collaborate on freemium softwares
 - 📫 How to reach me -> Not Yet.